Step by Step

 To be considered for tuition assistance, a parent/guardian must complete the financial aid application by visiting www.smartaidforparents.com.
 The application for the 2018-19 school year became available October 1, 2018.
 The School ID is 13337.

-Applications for all students requesting tuition assistance must be submitted by December 1, 2018.
-Smart Aid applications that are submitted after December 1, 2018 will not be considered until the spring of 2019, if funds become available.
+Applications for all students requesting tuition assistance were to be submitted by December 1, 2018.
+You may still submit your Smart Aid applications, but it will not be considered until the spring of 2019, if funds become available.
 Families will need to have 2017 tax forms and W2s on hand to accurately complete the application.
 If you have questions regarding this process, please contact Miriam Abate, Assistant Director of Finance, at email@example.com.

-Admission files must be completed by November 30 in order to receive an admissions decision by early January.
+The first round of admissions decisions have been mailed.
 Files completed after November 30, 2018 will receive a decision on a rolling basis.
 If you complete your file after November 30, you will not hurt your chance at being admitted, but your decision letter will be delayed.

 In the spring, each incoming student meets with a faculty or staff member to select courses.
 Read our Program of Studies Guide 2018-19 to learn about our classes, including our extensive list of Advanced Placement courses.